 - EMAP-512: Chemical & Biochemical Metrology Lab I: Instrumental Principles and Measurements (Year 1-Spring)

-- EMAP 517: Introduction to Data Science and Machine Learning for Environmental Metrology, Year 2-Spring, strongly recommended but could petition to substitute it by an elective)
+- EMAP 517: Introduction to Data Science and Machine Learning for Environmental Metrology, (Year 2-Spring, strongly recommended but could petition to substitute it by an elective)

 - EMAP-513: Chemical & Biochemical Metrology Lab II: Student-Selected Metrology Labs / Capstone Preparation (Year 2-Fall)